Smart Fiberglass Solutions Contact Us Now

 Post-Treatment Dipping Process

-Fiberglass fabrics can also be treated after weaving by dipping them into a dilute silane solution.
+Fiberglass fabrics can also be treated after weaving by dipping the fabric into a dilute silane solution.
+This method is useful when specific resin compatibility or surface performance is required after fabric production.

 Resin-Integrated Treatment